OwnID/ownid-ios-sdk/Docs/sdk-gigya.md

 ## Tooltip

-The OwnID SDK's `OwnIdButton` by default shows a Tooltip with text "Login with Face ID".
+The OwnID SDK's `OwnIDButton` by default shows a Tooltip with text "Sign In with Fingerprint" / "Register with Fingerprint".

 ![OwnID Tooltip UI Example](tooltip_example.png) ![OwnID Tooltip Dark UI Example](tooltip_example_dark.png)

 On Registration you can setup the logic of tooltip appearing.
-By default it appears if the `loginId` text input is valid.
+By default it appears if the `loginID` text input is valid.
 Here how you can customize it

 ```swift
 ownIDViewModel.shouldShowTooltipLogic = false
 ```

-`OwnIdButton` view has parameters to specify tooltip background color, border color, text color, text size, shadowColor and tooltip position `top`/`bottom`/`leading`/`trailing` (default `bottom`).
+`OwnIDButton` view has parameters to specify tooltip background color, border color, text color, text size, shadowColor and tooltip position `top`/`bottom`/`leading`/`trailing` (default `bottom`).
 You can change them by setting values in view attributes:

 ```swift
 OwnID.GigyaSDK.createLoginView(viewModel: ownIDViewModel, visualConfig: OwnID.UISDK.VisualLookConfig(tooltipVisualLookConfig: OwnID.UISDK.TooltipVisualLookConfig(backgroundColor: .gray, borderColor: .black, textColor: .white, textSize: 20, tooltipPosition: .top)))